A GRAPHIC NOVEL

 Pepeha Urutau

-An adapted pepeha for people of immigrant origins, not a copy of a Māori pepeha.
+An adapted pepeha whakarite for people of immigrant origins, not a copy of a Māori pepeha.
 Shows connections different to Māori.
 Unique to people who are not Māori.

 Tāngata Tiriti